-When tightly wrapped, a slimmer belt will compress your fat cells.
+When tightly wrapped, a slimmer belt will compress your fat cells, says Mayo Clinic.
 Even if you are just getting started in your weight loss journey, the slimmer belt can help you look smaller.
-However, once you decompress, your cells will gradually revert to their normal size and shape, explains Dr. Erica Brownfield, associate professor of medicine at Emory University.
-Brownfield emphasizes that you are not losing fat cells by wrapping, and that the dehydration process can be harmful to some individuals.
+However, once you decompress, your cells will gradually revert to their normal size and shape.
+You are not losing fat cells by wrapping, and that the dehydration process can be harmful to some individuals.

 A Better Approach

-The fastest, longest lasting, and least expensive way to trim inches from your midsection and improve your posture is through exercise and balanced nutrition.
-To lose unwanted fat, the American College of Sports Medicine recommends performing upwards of 250 minutes of rhythmic endurance exercise weekly.
 Walking, running, cycling and swimming are all good choices.
-To improve muscle tone and posture, perform resistance training for all your major muscle groups on two to three non-consecutive days weekly, and perform whole-body flexibility exercises at least once or twice per week.
+To improve muscle tone and posture, perform resistance training for all your major muscle groups on two to three non-consecutive days weekly for 20 minutes at a time, and perform whole-body flexibility exercises, such as yoga, at least once or twice per week.